-The following table provides summary statistics for contract job vacancies advertised in Street with a requirement for Microsoft Exchange skills.
-Included is a benchmarking guide to the contractor rates offered in vacancies that have cited Microsoft Exchange over the 6 months to 27 April 2024 with a comparison to the same period in the previous 2 years.
+The table below provides summary statistics for contract job vacancies advertised in Street requiring Microsoft Exchange skills.
+It includes a benchmarking guide to the contractor rates offered in vacancies that cited Microsoft Exchange over the 6 months leading up to 25 June 2025, comparing them to the same period in the previous two years.

-Microsoft Exchange is in the Application Platforms category.
-The following table is for comparison with the above and provides summary statistics for all contract job vacancies advertised in Street with a requirement for application platform skills.
+Microsoft Exchange falls under the Application Platforms category.
+For comparison with the information above, the following table provides summary statistics for all contract job vacancies requiring application platform skills in Street.

 Contract vacancies with a requirement for application platform skills